Addition chain

-In mathematics, an addition chain for computing a positive integer n can be given by a sequence of natural numbers starting with 1 and ending with n, such that each number in the sequence is the sum of two previous numbers.
+In mathematics, an addition chain for computing a positive integer n can be given by a sequence of natural numbers starting with 1 and ending with n, such that each number in the sequence is the sum of two of the previous numbers.
 The length of an addition chain is the number of sums needed to express all its numbers, which is one less than the cardinality of the sequence of numbers.